vickicello/booking-app-go/notes.md

 * you can declare variable before providing a value like `var foo int` then provide it later using the pointer `&foo`
 * or you can provide the value when you declar it like `var foo int = 50`
 * or use the shorthand foo := 50 (Go can infer that 50 is int)
+* shorthand := cannot be used for package level variables though
+* style: const should be placed above var for package level variables

 ## arrays and slices